eclipse-che/che-operator/README.md

 ## How to Configure

 The operator watches all objects it creates and reconciles them with CR state.
 It means that if you edit a configMap **che**, the operator will revert changes.
-Since not all Che configuration properties are custom resource spec fields (there are too many of them), the operator creates a second configMap called **custom** which you can use for any environment variables not supported by CR.
+Since not all Che configuration properties are custom resource spec fields (there are simply too many of them), the operator creates a second configMap called **custom** which you can use for any environment variables not supported by CR field.
 The operator will not reconcile configMap custom.

 ## How to Build Operator Image